Share your Parenting Wisdom: Write for Us

-However, articles that require a lot of editing or have a lot of grammatical errors will be rejected.
+However, articles that require a lot of editing or grammatical errors will be rejected.
 Please only submit articles free of grammar errors to hasten the publishing time.

-You can include 3 to 4 images to further buttress your point.
+You can include 3 to 4 images to further bolster your point.
 A minimum of 3 pictures will be accepted.

-These images must be personal pictures or copyright free.
-They should also be clear, high-resolution pictures and fit the standard of the site.
+These images must be personal pictures or copyright-free.
+They should also be clear, high-resolution pictures and fit the site’s standard.

-Do include headline, image credit and link to resources
+- Do include a headline, image credit, and link to resources

-We pride ourselves in the readability of articles on our site and will like you to keep up with that tradition.
+We pride ourselves on the readability of articles on our site and will like you to keep up with that tradition.
 To improve readability, include a headline and write short sentences and paragraphs.

 Also, you can include links to high-authority websites to back up your claims.
 Our readers trust us, and we try to give out only factual information.

-If you have a website, this is an excellent opportunity for you to reach more readers.
+This is an excellent opportunity to reach more readers if you have a website.
 You can add a link to your blog or website on related topics.
 The topic must not be advertorial or commercial.

 For articles above 2000 words, you can include 2 do-follow links.

-To indicate your interest in writing for us, fill the contact form or send us an email with subject "Guest Posting" and we will contact you with further details.
+To indicate your interest in writing for us, fill out the contact form or send us an email with the subject “Guest Posting,” and we will contact you with further details.